NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 (f\cdot g)^\prime(x) = (f^\prime\cdot g)(x) + (f\cdot g^\prime)(x).
 $$

-Integration by parts is then a way to use Leibniz rule to simplify the computation of certain integrals (such as the one we've seen before), which cannot be solved by more elementary methods.
+Integration by parts is then a way of using Leibniz rule to simplify the computation of certain integrals that cannot be solved by more elementary methods, such as the one we have just seen.

 {% assign ibp_content = "
 Let $F, G$ be continuously differentiable functions on $[a,b]\subset\mathbb R$, such that $F^\prime := f$ and $G^\prime := g$  are Riemann-integrable functions on $[a,b]$.
 Then